Back to Colorado

 FTE

-Full-Time Equivalent, a measure used to represent the workload of employees.
+Full-Time Equivalent, a measure used to represent the workload of employees in terms of full-time staff.

 General Fund